deepen1987/Server-Side-Development/School/Assignment4/passport_mongo_local/Readme.markdown

 * Set Below Environment Variable for JEST so it works with ES6 Import.
+Run it in terminal
-  * NODE_OPTIONS=--experimental-vm-modules
+  * export NODE_OPTIONS=--experimental-vm-modules
 * To Execute JEST test scripts
   * npm test